solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_03_Python_Language_Support.md

       ).result()
       ```

-3. Run the code and then verify the database was created.
+3. Run the code and then verify the database is created.

     ```bash
     python create_flexible_server_database.py